mikitex70/redmine_drawio/README.md

 As for the `drawio_attach` macro, the dialog can be used for updating a macro simply by positioning the editing cursor in the right place and clicking the button.

+## Diagrams in PDF export

+Starting from version `1.4.2`, diagrams are included in PDF exports.

+There is a limitation: if the diagram is saved in a document managed by the [DMSF] plugin you need at least the **'v3.0.3'** version of the plugin to make the export work.
+And this means that it only works starting with **Redmine 5**.

 ## Some note on the drawio editor

 Someone can be concerned about security in sending own diagrams to the [draw.io] site.